 Section 11 of the Producer Licensing Model Act (#218) contains a provision that allows a state insurance director to issue a temporary license to the survivor of a producer if the insurance commissioner deems it necessary for servicing the deceased producer’s customers.

 The license is limited to 180 days and also may be limited in scope by the insurance commissioner.
-The intent of this section is to wind up the business affairs of the producer and not indefinitely continue the decedent’s insurance business.
+The intent of this section is to wind up the business affairs of the producer and not indefinitely continue the insurance business.

 Model #218 gives three examples of persons eligible for a temporary license: